GerasimosArvanitis/SBSE/README.md

 ## Research Paper

-The theoretical part of code is described in more detail on this paper:
+The theoretical part of this code is described in more detail on this paper:

 ### BibTeX